pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 - Resync the database and user-uploaded files as a part of the site launch

-- Multisite support
+- Split up Drupal Multisites

+- Migrate WP Network sites, as networked or standalone sites

-- Dynamic content support
+- Resync content prior to launch

-- Cron New Relic configuration
+- Configure Cron New Relic
   - Implement [cron](/drupal-cron) triggering services, via New Relic (on any non-Basic plan site)

+### Included Tasks for Plugins, Modules, and Themes

 - Plugin/Module audit

 - Plugin/Module optimization

 - Plugin & theme workarounds
   - [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)

   - Disable unnecessary or unsupported modules and plugins

+### Included Configuration Support

 -  SSL certificate pre-provisioning
-  - Ensure your site is configured for [HTTPS](/https) at launch or as soon as the domain certificates have been provisioned
+   - Ensure your site is configured for [HTTPS](/https) at launch or as soon as the domain certificates have been provisioned.

 - SSO configuration

 - Email configuration
-  - Set up external [email](/email) to work with the provider of your choice
+  - Set up external [email](/email) to work with the provider of your choice.

 - Redirect handling
-  - Move [redirects](/redirects) from `htaccess` into `settings.php` or `wp-config`
+  - Move [redirects](/redirects) from `htaccess` into `settings.php` or `wp-config`.

 - Search configuration
-  - Configure sites that use Acquia Search to use Pantheon Search instead
-    - Review our documentation on [known limitations](/solr#known-limitations-of-pantheons-solr-service) first
+  - Configure sites that use Acquia Search to use Pantheon Search instead.
+(Review our documentation on [known limitations](/solr#known-limitations-of-pantheons-solr-service) first.)

-- Enable and configure Visual Regression Testing
+- Enable and configure Visual Regression Testing.

-- Additional tasks identified in the Project Requirements
+- Additional tasks identified in the Project Requirements.

 Throughout the process, you'll have access to the Migrations Team through a dedicated Slack channel, and launch support when it's time to go live.